The A to Z of Music and Spirit: a user's guide

 Original program from the 2015 production by Vocal Manoeuvres

 The A to Z … is a collection of sounds, images, memories and definitions.
-While not exhaustive, its encyclopedic approach lists phenomena, concepts underpinning the western spiritual ethos and techniques used by composers and musicians to evoke this ethos.
+While not exhaustive, its encyclopedic and humanistic approach lists phenomena associated with the human spirit and techniques used by composers and musicians to evoke these associations.
+Its subtle ironic title suggests there is a manual for composers and listeners that explains how to write spiritual music.

 The A to Z… does not deify music.
-Adopting a hermeneutic approach, it catalogues musical devices and various states associated with meaningfulness and transcendence.
+Adopting a hermeneutic perspective, it catalogues musical devices and various states associated with personal meaningfulness and transcendence.
 It does not refer to “values” which are more aligned to morality or institutional approaches to spirituality.
-It treats the spiritual as one’s engagement with life.
+It treats the human spirit as one’s engagement with life.

-The ‘spiritual’ in western music is somewhat slippery to define yet, however, it lies at the bottom of many expectations of music.
-Music is able to address indescribable concepts of soul and spirituality.
-Concepts such as the sublime and heavenly are easily transferred into sonic structures without the use of words.
+The ‘spiritual’ in western music is somewhat slippery to define.
+However, it underpins many expectations of music.
+Music is able to address difficult to describe concepts of soul and spirituality.
+However, concepts such as the sublime and heavenly are easily transferred into sonic structures without the use of words.
 This translation is done via music and phenomenology: music embodies the meaning and our experience of various spiritual concepts.
 An important part of this transfer is the common acceptance of certain sounds in having a symbolic meaning.
 For example, the use of a pulse to refer to action as can be heard in chase scenes in film.
 This is the domain of music semiology: the attribution of cultural meanings to various sonic gestures and shapes.

 Alison Rogers conducting Vocal Manoeuvres, St Ignatius Church, Toowong.
 2015